 Surgery Fees for Cats:

-- Pet male: $65, which includes spay/neuter, rabies and distemper vaccine, and nail clip.
+- Pet male: $75, which includes spay/neuter, rabies and distemper vaccine.

-- Pet female: $75, which includes spay/neuter, rabies and distemper vaccine, pain meds, and nail clip.
+- Pet female: $90, which includes spay/neuter, rabies and distemper vaccine, and pain meds.

-- Community/Feral: $35, which includes spay/neuter, rabies and distemper vaccine, and ear-tip.
-These cats MUST be brought in a trap and not socialized.
-If the cat is clearly social, you are expected to pay the pet cat fee.
-Post-operative, in-trap, recovery care is available for $5 per day at the clinic.
+- Community/Feral: $55, which includes spay/neuter, rabies vaccine, and ear-tip.
+These cats MUST be brought in a trap.
+Post-operative, in-trap, recovery care is available at some clinics for $5.

 Surgery Fees for Rabbits: